cseilerde/Prince-of-Hesse-Stronghold-1-Germany-Campaign-English/README.md

 ![1](https://github.com/cseilerde/Prince-of-Hesse-Stronghold-1-Germany-Campaign-English/assets/152847215/95630127-420d-4b8f-b0b4-a6b67cdfd7e9)
 1st Campaign - Mission 02 - The Pass of the Two Towers

+A mountain pass in the Alps, March 1275.
+What was not supposed to happen happened.
+You were spotted by a patrol of Duke Beauregard who because of his slyness is also called "the Snake".
+Although you were able to defeat the troop, you must leave your base in haste.
+You are now arriving at a mountain pass with two old watchtowers.
+As you are about to reach the summit you spot a patrol of the Snake heading towards you who appears to be fleeing from a pack of wolves.
+You must retreat immediately, maybe to one of the two towers?

 ![2](https://github.com/cseilerde/Prince-of-Hesse-Stronghold-1-Germany-Campaign-English/assets/152847215/298fc264-825f-4f8d-b2ee-5c0d05f576bd)
 1st Campaign - Mission 03 - The way is blocked

+A gorge in the Alps, March 1275.
+The wolves are not giving you a single quiet minute.
+After the slaughter at the mountain pass, you are entering a gorge that resounds the howling of the wolves inside.
+You cannot turn around as you are suspecting that the enemy is tracking you.
+Put an end to the activities of the wolves and give your tired men some peace.
+On the hill, there is a small fort whose inhabitants have apparently barred their gate to keep the wolves outside.
+Maybe you will find some shelter there.

 ![3](https://github.com/cseilerde/Prince-of-Hesse-Stronghold-1-Germany-Campaign-English/assets/152847215/8743c4fd-cbbf-40ab-bfdb-25c4768c688a)
 1st Campaign - Mission 04 - The swampy ravine
 ![4](https://github.com/cseilerde/Prince-of-Hesse-Stronghold-1-Germany-Campaign-English/assets/152847215/0b9532ff-5194-4fe9-b57c-4f7b0856cfdc)